dmdevgo/RxPM/README.md

 ### Command
 **Command** is the reactive property which represents a command to the View.
-It can be used to show a toast or alert dialog.
+It can be used to show a toast or snackbar.

 Define it in the PresentationModel:
 ```kotlin